 This FEAS is based on the technical information provided by the Interconnection Customer.
-The Point of Interconnection (POI) and configuration studied are as follows:
+The configuration studied is as follows:

-- 1. Services to study include two options: Network Resource Interconnection Service (NRIS) and an optional Energy Resource Interconnection Service (ERIS) as per the Generator Interconnection procedures (GIP).
-The IR639 generation will be used in NS and not for export outside NS and displaces planned phased out coal generation in Cape Breton and not generation in Halifax, NS. - 2.
-Commercial Operation Date of October 30, 2024. - 3.
+- 1. The service will be Network Resource Interconnection Service (NRIS) per the Generator Interconnection procedures (GIP).
+IR623 generation is for use in NS and not for export outside NS and displaces planned phased out coal generation in Cape Breton and not generation in Halifax, NS. - 2.
+Commercial Operation Date of March 31, 2024. - 3.
 The Interconnection Facility is modelled based on the information provided by the IC as per section 1.0 Introduction. - 4.
 The generation technology used must meet NSPI requirements for reactive power capability of at least 0.95 capacitive to 0.95 inductive at the HV terminals of the IC Substation Step Up transformer.
 It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the designated voltage control point during and following system disturbances as determined in the subsequent System Impact Study.
 The designated voltage control point will either be the low voltage terminals of the wind farm transformer, or if the high voltage terminals are used, equipped with droop compensation controls.
-It is assumed that the generating units are not de-rated in their MW capability when delivering the required reactive power to the system.

-- 5. The information on collector circuits was not provided for estimating the equivalent impedances, so assumed values were used.
+It is assumed that the generating units are not de-rated in their MW capability when delivering the required reactive power to the system. - 5.
+The information on collector circuits was not adequate for estimating the equivalent impedances, so assumed values were used.
 The subsequent SIS can obtain the details from the IC and do the correct modelling of the collector circuits at that time. - 6.
-The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below, with the exception of TSR411 as discussed earlier in the report. - 7.
-It is required that the wind turbines are equipped with a "cold weather option" suitable for delivering full power under expected Nova Scotia winter environmental conditions. - 8.
+The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below, with the exception of TSR411 as discussed earlier in the report.

+- 7. It is required, as specified in the TSIR, that the wind turbines are equipped with a "cold weather option" suitable for delivering full power under expected Nova Scotia winter environmental conditions. - 8.
 It is the IC's responsibility that the new facility will meet all requirements of NSPI's GIP and NSPI's Transmission System Interconnection Requirements.